-In light of the above, there is a need for a balance between tax neutrality and targeted incentives.
-Tax neutrality could ensure a level playing field between human labor and robots, thereby preventing distortions in the labor market.
+Considering the above, there is a need for a balance between tax neutrality and targeted incentives.
+Tax neutrality could ensure a level playing field between human labour and robots, thereby preventing distortions in the labour market.
 The trend towards automation could be counterbalanced by tax incentives to retain or hire human workers.
-At the same time, a possible solution seems to be to impose a tax increase on companies that benefit exclusively and predominantly from automation without using human labor.
-(This would compensate for the social impact of technological unemployment, although it must be carefully calibrated so as not to discourage innovation).
+At the same time, a possible solution seems to be to impose a tax increase on companies that benefit exclusively and predominantly from automation without using human labour (this would compensate for the social impact of technological unemployment, although it must be carefully calibrated so as not to discourage innovation).